 We will be looking for the homes that will be the best home and will be able to afford the food, toys, cages and vet bills they will incure over their lifetime.

-if you have a medical emergency please contact your local Certified Avian Vet
+If you have a medical emergency please contact your local qualified Avian Vet

-Please join our Raven's Haven Exotic Bird Rescue facebook page!
+Please join our Raven's Haven Parrot Education facebook page!

 National Bird Day!